Leg Length Discrepancy

 How Is Leg Length Discrepancy Diagnosed?

-- talk to the family and the child (if he or she is old enough)
+- talk to the family and the child (if they're old enough to understand)

 - do a physical exam